 Let’s say you forbid all apps from opening upon startup.
 If a window briefly appears before flicking out of existence, that’s a sign that a spyware program is loading itself.
-They’re designed to disappear so you don’t notice them — but since they need to load, they might accidentally show themselves in this way.
+They’re designed to disappear, so you don’t notice them, but they might accidentally show themselves in this way since they need to load.

 That’s why heading to Task Manager on a PC or Login Items on a Mac is helpful.
 They let you look over every app on your computer.
 Think of these programs as ingredient lists on the side of a food package.
 You can root out the bad stuff for your health or, rather, your computer’s health.